 woom’s Upright Geometry vs. More Aggressive Geometry

 The new 2019 woom 5 model now comes with an adjustable-height stem which allows parents to easily raise or lower the handlebars, also making the rider’s body position more or less aggressive.

 Q-Factor: With a narrower frame, the distance between the woom 5’s pedals (q-factor) is smaller than most bikes.
 Why do you care?
 Because a bike with a lower q-factor keeps a child’s feet more aligned with their hips and allows a child to pedal more efficiently by pushing directly down on the pedal.
 It results in a more productive and comfortable ride.

 Bottom Bracket Height and Crank Length: The woom 5 also features a combination of a low bottom bracket and short crank arms, which together make it easier for a child to balance and maneuver the bike.
 The lower a child can sit in relation to the bike tires, the lower their center of gravity will be.
 That equals better balance and easier maneuvering!

 The woom 5’s saddle is probably more like an adult bike’s saddle than anything your child has previously taken for a ride.
-While’s it’s designed to match the proportions of a child’s hips, it’s also more narrow and less padded like an adult bike.
-While most testers never even mentioned the saddle (on the woom 5 or the woom 4, which have the same saddle), we did have one tester that was turned off at first because it wasn’t as soft a seat as she was used to.
+While’s it’s designed to match the proportions of a child’s hips, it’s also more narrow like an adult bike’s saddle, but with more padding.

 The saddle can adjust slightly forward and backwards and can also tilt up and down.
 Once we fine-tuned the seat angle and distance from the handlebars, the seat became a non-issue.
 So if your child is one of the few that complains that the seat isn’t comfortable, you’ll be able to make a few easy adjustments to ensure their comfort.